 Hello ASL Heroes!!!

-If you can't find the information you need via a search, try joining the "lifeprint-aslu" facebook group: https://www.facebook.com/groups/lifeprint-aslu (Yah, I mentioned that twice.
+Again, if you can't find the information you want via a search, try joining the "lifeprint-aslu" facebook group: https://www.facebook.com/groups/lifeprint-aslu (Yah, I mentioned that twice.
 Hint, hint.)

-sheet.
-If all else has failed an you feel that you REALLY need to contact me, here you go:
+If none of the above meet your needs and you feel that you REALLY need to contact me, here you go:

 William G. Vicars, EdD